Home

 Overview Zermatt

-Schwarzsee - Kapelle "Maria zum Schnee"
+Schwarzsee Kapelle

 Schwarzsee (literally "Black Lake") located below Matterhorn at an elevation of 2,552 m.
 The chapel at the end of this lake was dedicated to Mary of the Snows borders the lake (Kapelle "Maria zum Schnee").